-If you love potato chips but hate their high fat and salt content, here’s a way to enjoy a crispy snack that’s just as tasty and satisfying…make your own chips by baking them in the oven!
+If you love potato chips but dislike their high fat and salt content, here’s a way to enjoy a crispy snack that’s just as tasty and satisfying…make your own varieties of chips by baking them in the oven!
 You can use a number of different vegetables and they’re super easy to whip up.

-Here are a dozen recipes that I’ve handpicked from around the net (using vegetables such as zucchini, beets, sweet potatoes and more), but I’m also adding a quick pita chip treat you might like to try.
+Here are a dozen recipes that I’ve handpicked from around the net (using food such as zucchini, beets, sweet potatoes and more), but I’m also adding a quick pita treat you might like to try.

-These are great on their own (with seasonings and dip of course!) but you can also bake them with a bit of cheese if you like.
+These are great on their own (with seasonings and dip of course!) but you can also top them with a bit of cheese if you like.

 - Cut each pita into quarters then each quarter into half (eight wedges).

 - Brush both sides of wedges with olive oil (or cooking spray) and season as you like (Ideas: Kosher salt, pepper, garlic, paprika, assorted herbs, etc.).